Click on a question to display the answer.

 - better standards of care at the U of C Student Care Center;

 - improvements to the university’s parental leave policy for graduate students, including the right to retain their student status (and hence visa status, health insurance, and access to university facilities).

 In addition to these concrete improvements, GSU has played an important role in bringing attention to graduate student concerns on campus.
 We have provided public forums for student voices on major university policy questions, such as health care, child care, and teaching pay and availability.
-We have also sought (and won) increased student representation on decision-making and advisory committees (for example around the advanced residency tuition fee and healthcare).
-GSU continues to call for greater transparency and greater student (and faculty) input in university decision-making, and we look forward to more progress on this front.
+We will continue to push for a contract, which will provide the most transparency and democratic voice to graduate students regarding their working conditions, and will solidify and preserve the progress we have already made.

 Part 2: What Can We Gain with a Recognized Union?